sonicfurqan/CSS-101/01. Applying Css/readme.md

     </div>
 ```

-3. Global Styling: Adding style to all elements of html using *
+3. Global Styling: Adding style to all elements of HTML using *
 ```css
 *{
     font-family: sans-serif;